 They have a list of requirements that wait to be added to the current app, which requires more strategic planning.

 Stakeholders Interviews & Defining Problems

-With the product vision and cognitive walkthrough results in mind, I conducted a round of interview with their core team members, including product manager, brand designer, developer and nutritionist, and identified the Product Vision, User Goals, Scope of the project.
+With the cognitive walkthrough results in mind, I conducted a second round of interviews with their core team members, including product manager, brand designer, developer and nutritionist, and identified the Product Vision, User Goals, Scope of the project.

 Act as a personal nutritionist, people who use it do not need to think about planning, they can just follow the instructions.